 It’s important to remember that super is a long-term investment.
 Generally, contributions to a superannuation fund are preserved and the government has placed restrictions on when you can access your preserved benefits.
 There are also annual limits that apply to the amount you can add to your super each year, so it is important to consider how much you have already added to your account (or accounts) during the financial year to know which strategies can work for you.
 See the ATO website for more information.

 Need help exploring your options to help you build enough super to retire on?
-Contact us to arrange to speak to a BT Adviser
+Contact us or speak to your financial adviser.

 1. Source: ABS Data (2013-2014)